Choose Language

 What should I do if the report reveals critical vulnerabilities right before a product launch?

 Pause the launch and prioritize fixes.
-Releasing a product with known critical vulnerabilities puts customer data, system uptime, and trust at risk.
+Releasing a product with known critical vulnerabilities and ignoring the steps of a penetration test puts customer data, system uptime, and trust at risk.
 It’s better to delay a release than face regulatory issues, breaches, or reputational fallout.
 If you must proceed, consider disabling the affected features or adding temporary compensating controls—then communicate transparently with stakeholders.

 What is a sample penetration testing report?